charlesreid1/debian-dotfiles/tasks/deployment/README.md

 # Deployment Tasks

+for #krash only

-These cover deployment of assets
+deployment of assets:
-(pelican themes, pelican sites, and other stuff).

-Pelican

-Static site content

-Github
+* static web content
+* pelican themes